-Leon Cruickshank supervises 10 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Leon Cruickshank supervises 8 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 Media Communication, Consumption and Use: The changing role of the designer.
 Dr. Leon Cruickshank, Martyn Evans, DRS Conference, Sheffield, June 2008

 New Media / New Problems / New Methods - A Case Study of Interactive Video Production in Industry , IASDR, Hong Kong 2007

 Informing the design of virtual environments for personal work with physical information technologies, Roger Whitham, Dr. Leon Cruickshank, Interacting With Computers (Submitted)

 As digital information technologies come to replace their physical predecessors, what properties of the paper-based work environment still remain important for personal work?
 This paper considers the needs individual work places on the work environment and how these needs are met by both physical and digital information technologies.The core theme of this paper is communication with the self.
 Two areas are discussed in detail.
 Firstly, controlling future action through reminding and representing problems, to assist in problem solving activities.
 Secondly, the shortcomings of digital information technologies for personal work are discussed, and possible directions for addressing these shortcomings suggested.
 A design approach to resolving these issues is suggested, accompanied with an example software artefact design.